bashdot/bashdot/profiles/default/README.md

 ## default

-Sample profile containing my dotfiles for use on both home and work systems.
+Sample profile containing dotfiles for use with all other profiles.

 It is expected that this is installed on all instances.

-It includes bashrc which has support for loading variables from profilerc files.
+It includes a starter [bashrc](https://github.com/weavenet/bashdot/blob/master/profiles/default/bashrc) which has support for sourcing .profilerc files for each profile.